InteractiveAdvertisingBureau/openrtb/OpenRTB v3.0 FINAL DRAFT.md

 ![](https://drive.google.com/uc?id=1rgYOt4fVn5tkamh4hqrkeW6b6Ueam277)

-Throughout the object model subsections, attributes may be indicated as "Required" or “Recommended”.
+Throughout the object model subsections, attributes may be indicated as “Required” or “Recommended”.
 Attributes are deemed *required* only if their omission would break the protocol and is not necessarily an indicator of business value otherwise.
 Attributes are *recommended* when their omission would not break the protocol but would dramatically diminish business value.

 From a specification compliance perspective, any attribute not denoted *required* is optional, whether *recommended* or not.
 An optional attribute may have a default value to be assumed if omitted.
 If no default is indicated, then by convention its absence should be interpreted as *unknown*, unless otherwise specified.
 Empty strings or null values should be interpreted the same as omitted (i.e., the default if one is specified or *unknown* otherwise).